bbatsov/emacs-lisp-style-guide/README.md

 * Endeavor to make your code as self-documenting as possible.

-* Write heading comments with at least four semicolons.
+* Write heading comments with at least three semicolons.

-* Write top-level comments with three semicolons.
+* Write top-level comments with three semicolons if it represents a heading, otherwise use two semicolons.

 * Write comments on a particular fragment of code before that fragment and aligned with it, using two semicolons.

 * Write margin comments with one semicolon.